trumberger/monitoring-wiki/Team-Guidelines/Operations-for-AAD-Service-Principals-and-Registered-apps-(Like-adding-owners-to,-or-deleting-the-apps-and-SPNs).md

 The following command is used `Add-AzureADApplicationOwner -ObjectId "<ApplicationObjectId>" -RefObjectId "<UserObjectId>"`

-##To remove owners from App Registrations and SPNs
+##To remove owners from Apps and SPNs
 The details needed can be found as shown above, and the PowerShell commands used are:
 For App Registrations ->`Remove-AzureADApplicationOwner -ObjectId "<ApplicationObjectId>" -OwnerId "<UserObjectId>"` For SPNs -> `Remove-AzureADServicePrincipalOwner -ObjectId "<SPNObjectId>" -OwnerId "<UserObjectId>"`